vuestorefront/storefront-ui/apps/docs/components/components/footersection.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The FooterSection component is a container for whole section and should be used as a direct child of the Footer component.
 ---
 <!-- react -->
 # FooterSection

-The FooterSection component is a container for whole section and should be used as a direct child of the Footer component.
+{{ $frontmatter.description }}

 ## Props